mstingl/ReStock/README.md

 - eg. `mctools:chests/loot_table`

 __forceReplace [true|false]:__
-- If blocks that aren't chests should become chests
+- If blocks that aren't the target container should become the target container
 ```diff
 - BE VERY CAREFUL WITH THIS
 - TRIPPLE CHECK IF YOUR COORDS ARE CORRECT
 - IT CAN'T BE UNDONE!
 ```
 __coordFile [restock/loot]:__
-- The file with coordinates of chests to fill (without `.json`)
+- The file with coordinates of containers to fill (without `.json`)
 - You can leave out this argument if your file is called `default.json`.
 - Currently the json looks like this: \
 `[[54, -70, 28, -118],...] or [[TARGET ID, X, Y, Z],...]`